 - unsweetened cocoa powder to roll the truffles in

-- Add cream, butter, espresso powder, vanilla and salt into a sauce pan, bring to a boil and stir until you have a homogeneous mix.
+- Add cream, butter, espresso powder, vanilla and salt to a saucepan, bring to a simmer and stir until you have a homogeneous mix.

 - Take off the heat and add the Bourbon.

 - Pour the hot cream mix over the chocolate and let sit for 1 minute.

 - Stir together until everything is well combined and no large chocolate clumps remain.
 (You may need to heat the mixture over a pot of hot water to get rid of the last clumps but don't go haywire, a few small bits add a nice texture and something to bite into).

 - Cover and put in the fridge for 3 hours.